Discusser/CSESProblemSetTests/README.md

 ## Usage with build tools

-With a build tool of your choice, you can create shell scripts that will automatically run tests for a given problem, which avoids having to enter the task number and executable path each time.
+With a build tool of your choice, you can create shell scripts that will automatically run tests for a given problem, which avoids having to enter the task number and executable path each time. **This only works on Linux**.
+If you want to make it work on other operating systems, you might have to adjust the script provided.
 I've provided an example of this with CMake:

 ```cmake